 You should turn off another feature, and that's Universal Plug and Play (UPnP).
 This is intended to help devices automatically discover each other, a bit like Plug and Play on a PC, which can automatically install peripherals, such as printers and external drives.
 But you're probably not going to move your devices around a whole lot, so UPnP probably isn't very useful.
 On the other hand, it's a big security risk, as vulnerabilities in the protocol can help hackers discover the devices from outside the network.

 Your smart home will save you some time and effort.
 But you need to reserve a bit of time for maintaining it properly as part of your IoT device security strategy.

 Every device needs its firmware kept up to date.
 When you're installing devices, it's a good idea to bookmark the manufacturer's web page so you can easily check for updates to the device's firmware and software.
 If you're lucky, there will be an email alert or even automatic updates; if not, you'll have to search.

 Some IoT devices are quite limited and only connect to your control network.
 Others are considerably smarter.
 And the smarter they are, the bigger the risk.

-Though annoying, the BK exploit was harmless.
+Though annoying, the Burger King exploit was harmless.
 But it highlights a vulnerability that is real — and one that could be used for criminal purposes.